rtyle/ping4pow/README.md

 States can be entered through a switch action in the user interface.
 These states/switches are:

-* `0.
-Stop`.
+0. Stop.
 When on, the state machine is stopped.
 Turn off to advance to state 1.
-* `1.
-Wait for ping none`.
+1. Wait for `ping none`.
 Then advance to state 2.
-* `2.
-Wait for ping all`.
+2. Wait for `ping all`.
 Then advance to state 3.
-* `3.
-Wait while ping all holds steady`.
+3. Wait while `ping all` holds steady.
 Then advance to state 4; otherwise, retreat to state 2.
-* `4.
-Power cycle`.
+4. Power cycle`.
 Turn power off, pause, turn power on and then start over in state 1.

 In addition, ping4pow exposes